yalicee/oct-2022-fun-data-structures/README.md

 3. Be sure to test your functions as you go.

-4. You can do this two different ways:
-  - You can implement each creational pattern in its own file with its own test file.
+4. Implement each creational pattern in its own file with its own test file.
-  - You can have just one file+tests for each data structure and refactor them (commiting after each successful implementation).

-The first option is simpler, but the second one adheres to best practices, so agree on one or the other with your pair before you start.
+#### Important!
 You may **not** use JavaScript arrays or any array methods or properties to implement the data structures.
 Everything should be implemented with objects and custom methods.

 ### Extra credit